 This report covers attacks between April 29th and October 15th, 2016.
-Over this seven-month period, we recorded more than a hundred separate denial-of-service incidents against the official Black Lives Matter website.
+Over this seven-month period, we recorded more than a hundred separate Denial of Service incidents against the official Black Lives Matter website.
 Our analysis shows a variety of technical methods used in attempts to bring down this website and the characterization of these attacks point to a “mob” mentality of malicious actors jumping on board in response to callouts made on social media and covert channels.
 Our reporting highlights the usage of no-questions-asked-hosting and booter services used by malicious actors to carry out these attacks.
-We describe the ever growing trend of Internet vandals who, searching for a little bit of infamy, launch denial-of-service attacks against the Black Lives Matter (BLM) website.
-Our analysis documented attacks that could be accomplished for as little as $1 and, with access to public documentation and malicious software within easy reach, only required basic technical skill.
-Some of the larger attacks against BLM generated millions of connections without relying on huge infrastructure.
-Instead, traffic was “reflected” from legitimate WordPress and Joomla sites.
-We compare public attribution for some of the attacks with the data coming through our networks, and present the involvement of purported members of the Ghost Squad Hackers crew in these events.
+We describe the ever growing trend of Internet vandals searching for a little bit of infamy, launch denial of service attacks against the Black Lives Matter (BLM) website.
+Our analysis documented attacks that could be accomplished for as little as $1 and requiring basic technical skill, with access to public documentation and malicious software within easy reach.
+Some of the larger attacks against BLM did not rely upon huge infrastructure and were able to generate millions of connections simply by “reflecting” of legitimate WordPress and Joomla sites.
+We compare public attribution for some of the attacks with the coming through our networks, and present the involvement of purported members of the Ghost Squad hacking team in these events.

 - Attacks & attribution

 “Black Lives Matter, a May First/People Link member that is supported by the Design Action Collective, is a central organization in the response movement against police abuse, brutality and misconduct.”
 The BLM website has been protected by Deflect since April 15th 2016, following a spate of DDoS and hacking attacks.